ZhenxingZheng/FSNet/README.md

-## Comparison with State-of-the-art methods
+## Comparison with state-of-the-art methods